Reece James: Style of play

+He began to be used in midfield occasionally at Chelsea firstly under Enzo Maresca, who always saw him as a midfielder when deciding to take the job.
+James was also used as a midfielder by Maresca's successor Xabi Alonso, who "said he believes James can become one of the best midfielders in the world".

 Personal life

-In August 2020, James made a personal donation and posted a link on his social media accounts to a Crowdfunder site which was looking to boost Wigan's funds; in a bid to save his former loan club.
+In August 2020, James made a personal donation and posted a link on his social media accounts to a Crowdfunder site which was looking to boost Wigan's funds in a bid to help save his former loan club.
 He wrote in the post 'Come on let's help @laticsofficial out' in a bid to encourage others to follow.

 In January 2021, Marcus Rashford praised James, along with his teammate Mason Mount, for their "amazing" charitable work.
 James had spent the past 18 months volunteering with a London-based charity, The Felix Project.

-James credits his father, Nigel James, and Chelsea youth team coaches Frank O'Brien, Joe Edwards, and Jody Morris as having major influence on his career.
-Reece and his sister Lauren are the first brother and sister to represent England at senior level in the modern era.

 James is a fan of fashion shows, and is friends with F1 driver Lewis Hamilton.